Miracle1207/EconGym/document/Market Competition Issues/Q4-How-does-product-diversity-affect-welfare.md

 ### 1.3 Research Questions

-Using an economic-simulation platform, this study examines the mechanisms by which changes in product variety affect social welfare, focusing on:

-* Whether RL-driven firms naturally evolve toward “excessive variety.”
-* How pursuit of variety impacts resource-allocation efficiency at different levels of market concentration.
+This study uses an economic simulation platform to investigate the ​**economic impacts of product variety in the market**​, specifically examining:

+* ​**Household Consumption**​: How does greater product diversity influence household spending patterns and brand-switching behavior?
+* ​**Household Utility**​: How does increased choice affect individual and aggregate consumer satisfaction?
+* **GDP**​​**​ Effects**​: What is the impact of product variety on aggregate output, considering trade-offs between market expansion and production inefficiency?

 ### 1.4 Research Significance